 In assessing the probability of realizing income tax assets, management makes estimates related to expectations of future taxable income, applicable tax opportunities, expected timing of reversals of existing temporary differences and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
 In making its assessments, management gives additional weight to positive and negative evidence that can be objectively verified.

 iv) Non-cash transactions

-The valuation of shares issued in non-cash transactions.
 Generally, the valuation of non-cash transactions is based on the value of the goods or services received.
-When this cannot be determined, it is based on the fair value of the non-cash consideration.
-When non-cash transactions are entered into with employees and those providing similar services, the non-cash transactions are measured at the fair value of the consideration given up using market prices.
+When this cannot be determined, it is based on the fair value of non-cash consideration.